-- Schools will deliver integrated health education lessons as part of the annual scope and sequence that foster the adoption and maintenance of healthy habits - Schools will make health education a priority and shall integrate it into other areas of the curriculum as appropriate and where applicable to do so. - IDEA shall provide annual professional development so that teachers and other staff responsible for health education programming are proficiently trained to deliver the program.
+- Schools will deliver integrated health education that fosters the adoption and maintenance of healthy habits - Schools will make health education a priority and shall integrate it into other areas of the curriculum as appropriate and where applicable to do so. - IDEA shall provide annual professional development so that teachers and other staff responsible for health education programming are proficiently trained to deliver the program.